Entangling quantum logic gates in neutral atoms via the microwave-driven spin-flip blockade: Introduction

-The standard entangling mechanism for neutral-atom QIP is the Rydberg dipole-blockade, arising from the strong Van der Waals interaction $V_{rr}$~\cite{Jaksch_gate_2000}.
-Typically protocols for entangling gates are achieved through the phases that are accumulated as Rabi oscillations between ground and Rydberg states lead to a closed loop trajectories on the Bloch sphere~\cite{Levine_Pichler_gate}.
-Progress has been made in the recent years to improve and optimize these gates, especially using quantum optimal control algorithms~\cite{Jandura_Pupillo_Optimal_control,Pagano_strontium_dCRAB}, which have been demonstrated in experiments~\cite{Evered_Lukin_2023_High_fidelity,Ma_Thompson_Yb_erasure_gate}.
+The standard entangling gates for neutral-atom QIP are based on Rydberg dipole blockade, arising from strong electric dipole-dipole interaction, as originally proposed in~\cite{Jaksch_gate_2000}.
+A plethora of gate protocols and variations have since been proposed, including those in~\cite{Gate_EIT_Muller_Zoller_PRL_2009,Gate_CkNOT_Molmer_Saffman_QIP_2011,Gate_Blockade_error_free_Shi_PRApplied_2017,Gate_dark_state_Molmer_Saffman_PRA_2017,Beterov_Saffman_Ryabtsev_Forster_stark_2016_PRA,Saffman_Sanders_symmetric_adiabatic_PRA_2020,Mitra_Martin_gate}.
+The leading protocol is currently the Levine-Pichler gate, which is based on the geometric phases accumulated through Rabi oscillations between qubit states and Rydberg states in closed-loop trajectories on the Bloch sphere~\cite{Levine_Pichler_gate,Jandura_Pupillo_Optimal_control, Pagano_strontium_dCRAB}.
 While the fidelity is fundamentally limited by the lifetime of Rydberg states, the current gate infidelities are dominated by other noise sources including inhomogeneities due to atomic thermal motion, laser noise, and imperfect shielding of stray electric fields.
-In principle, some of these effects can be mitigated using dynamical decoupling or other composite pulse schemes and robust control techniques~\cite{jandura_Pupillo_robust,fromonteil_Bluvstein_Pichler_robust}.
+Quantum optimal control and dynamical decoupling provide powerful methods to mitigate some of these imperfections,~\cite{ jandura_Pupillo_robust,fromonteil_Bluvstein_Pichler_robust,Mohan_Kokkelmans_Robust_control_PRR_2023}.
+With these tools in hand, recent experiments now demonstrate gate fidelities of up to 0.995~\cite{Evered_Lukin_2023_High_fidelity,Ma_Thompson_Yb_erasure_gate}.